open-toolchain/tekton-catalog/container-registry/README.md

 ```
 #### Resources

-* **cluster**: The Cluster PipelineResource that will be used to host the Docker DinD to build Docker images.
+* **cluster**: (optional) The Cluster PipelineResource that will be used to host the Docker DinD to build Docker images.
 Only the name property is used to identify the cluster name.

 ### Outputs

 #### Resources

-* **builtImage**: The Image PipelineResource that will be created as output of this task.
+* **builtImage**: (optional) The Image PipelineResource that will be created as output of this task.

 ## Vulnerability Advisor helper task: vulnerability-advisor-task